 A Note About Speed

-It helps to have a timer when completing a CrossFit workout because you want to record how long it takes you to complete it.
-There is very little leisure time in a CrossFit workout, as they're done in a circuit-style, in which you quickly bounce from exercise to exercise, completing each as quickly as possible.
+It helps to have a timer when completing a CrossFit workout, because you want to record how long it takes you to complete it.
+There is very little down time in a CrossFit workout, since they're done in a circuit-style.
+That means you'll be quickly bouncing from exercise to exercise, completing each as quickly as possible.

-This squat workout is only a little over 3 minutes long, but it's still one of the most challenging lower body workouts in CrossFit.
-Squats work your quadriceps, hamstrings and glutes making them an ideal choice if you want to work as many leg muscles as possible.
+This squat workout is only a little over three minutes long, but it's still one of the most challenging lower body workouts in CrossFit.
+Squats work your quadriceps, hamstrings and glutes, making them an ideal choice if you want to work as many leg muscles as possible.

 Set up at the top of your squat position and wait for the words "green Sally down."
 That's when you descend to the bottom of the squat position.
 Wait there until the song says "green Sally up."
 That's when you stand all the way up.

 Continue this way for the entire duration of the song.
 You'll end up doing about 30 squats.
 Save it for the end of your workout, because your legs won't be very strong after this.

 Use this circuit to burn out your legs.
 It's designed to be used after sets of heavy push-presses, but you can do it anytime.

 HOW TO DO IT: Perform four rounds of these exercises, taking a break between each round.
 Record the amount of time it takes you to complete the entire workout.